Greek Constitution of 1952

-The Greek Constitution of 1952 established a parliamentary monarchy with the king as head of state and the army, based on the principle of the separation of powers.
-It was based on the Constitution of 1911, but it was effectively a new constitution since it was in violation of the revision clause of the Constitution of 1911.
+The Greek Constitution of 1952 established a parliamentary monarchy with the King of Greece as the head of state and the Hellenic Army, based on the principle of the separation of powers.
+The new constitution was based on the Constitution of 1911, but it was effectively a new constitution since it was in violation of the revision clause of the Constitution of 1911.